 Starting September 2018.
 Get past shallow teaching, understand your Bible, and know Jesus better.
 Torah Club is where disciples gather together and learn to master the Bible from a historical Jewish perspective and apply its timeless truths to their lives.

-This week's portion is highlighted
+This week's portion is highlighted below

 Online Audio Listening